cronky/InferESG/CONTRIBUTING.md

 Welcome to InferESG!
 We appreciate your interest in contributing.
 Before you get started, please take a moment to review this guide.

+NOTE - this currently refers to the Parent Project InferGPT / LLM.
+We will update on the InferESG fork in the near future.

 ## Ways to Contribute

 See the [project Kanban board](https://github.com/users/WaitThatShouldntWork/projects/1) for issues that can be worked on.